Which place is cheaper, Phoenix or Columbia?

 Columbia usually gets more rain in January than Phoenix.
 Columbia gets 3.7 inches (93 mm) of rain, while Phoenix receives 0.7 inches (17 mm) of rain this time of the year.

 The spring attracts plenty of travelers to both Columbia and Phoenix.

 In the spring, Columbia is cooler than Phoenix.
-Typically, the spring temperatures in Columbia in April are around 64°F (18°C), and Phoenix is about 74°F (23°C).
+Typically, the spring temperatures in Columbia in April average around 64°F (18°C), and Phoenix averages at about 74°F (23°C).